benaziziasmae/School_District_Analysis/README.md

    ## Analysis and challenges

    #How is the district summary affected?
+   If we compare the results from PyCitySchools and PyCitySchools_Challenge, we can see a slight difference in the results as below but we can say that there were no huge impact after removing the 9th grade data

+   **Before**                                                                            **After**

+   Average Math Score = 79.0                                                              Average Math Score = 79.0

+   Average Reading Score = 81.9

+   % Passing Math 75

+   % Passing Reading 86

+   % Overall Passing 65

    After taking a look at both district summaries from pycityschools and pycityschools_challenge there is not a change.